Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Background and Related Work

+Facial recognition is a large and complex space with many different individual technologies, some with bias mitigation strategies designed just for them \citep{leslie2020understanding,wu2020gender}.
+The main bias mitigation strategies for facial identification are described in \cref{sec:phase2_results}.

 \paragraph{Neural Architecture Search (NAS) and Hyperparameter Optimization (HPO).} Deep learning derives its success from the manually designed feature extractors which automate the feature engineering process.
-Neural architecture search (NAS) \citep{elsken2019neural}, on the other hand, aims at automating the very design of network architectures for a task at hand.
-NAS can be seen as a subset of \acrshort{hpo} \citep{feurer2019hyperparameter}, which refers to the automated search for optimal hyperparameters, such as learning rate, batch size, dropout, loss function, optimizer, and architectural choices.
+Neural Architecture Search (NAS) \citep{elsken2019neural,white2023neural}, on the other hand, aims at automating the very design of network architectures for a task at hand.
+NAS can be seen as a subset of \acrshort*{hpo} \citep{feurer2019hyperparameter}, which refers to the automated search for optimal hyperparameters, such as learning rate, batch size, dropout, loss function, optimizer, and architectural choices.
 Rapid and extensive research on NAS for image classification and object detection has been witnessed as of late \citep{liu2018darts,zela2019understanding,xu2019pc, pham2018efficient,cai2018proxylessnas}.
 Deploying NAS techniques in face recognition systems has also seen a growing interest \citep{zhu2019neural,wang2021teacher}.
-For example, reinforcement learning-based NAS strategies \citep{xu2019pc} and one-shot NAS methods \citep{wang2021teacher} have been deployed to search for an efficient architecture for face recognition with low error.
-However, in a majority of these methods, the training hyperparameters for the architectures are \emph{fixed}, which we observe should be reconsidered in order to obtain the fairest possible face recognition systems.
+For example, reinforcement learning-based NAS strategies \citep{xu2019pc} and one-shot NAS methods \citep{wang2021teacher} have been deployed to search for an efficient architecture for face recognition with low \emph{error}.
+However, in a majority of these methods, the training hyperparameters for the architectures are \emph{fixed}.
+We observe that this practice should be reconsidered in order to obtain the fairest possible face recognition systems.
+Moreover, one-shot NAS methods have also been applied for multi-objective optimization \citep{guo2020single,cai2019once}, e.g., optimizing accuracy and parameter size.
+However, none of these methods can be applied for a joint architecture and hyperparameter search, and none of them have been used to optimize \emph{fairness}.